wehappit/nsequence/README.md

 - `indexing_inverse_func`: The inverse of `indexing_func`, allowing for the determination of sequence positions from indices.

-- `initial_index`: The starting index for the sequence.
+- `initial_index`: The starting index for the sequence, defaults to 0.
 This parameter is ignored if `indexing_func` is provided, as the initial index will then be derived from the indexing function.

 -  `position_limit` An optional limit to the number of positions available in the sequence .i.e the length of the sequence.
 Defaults to 1,000,000.